Lakonik/SSDNeRF/README.md

-📢 **NEWS:** We have released [MVEdit](https://github.com/Lakonik/MVEdit), an upgraded codebased based on SSDNeRF.
-MVEdit supports all SSDNeRF models and configs, and offers many new features such as diffusers support, StableSSDNeRF, and improved SSDNeRF GUI.
+📢 **NEWS:** We have released [MVEdit](https://github.com/Lakonik/MVEdit), an upgraded codebase based on SSDNeRF.
+MVEdit supports all SSDNeRF models and configs, and offers new features such as diffusers support and improved SSDNeRF GUI.

 # SSDNeRF